-The profile depth of a tyre is very important.
-When it rains or the road is wet, the depth of the profile determines how much contact you have with the road.
+The tread depth of a tyre is very important.
+When it rains or the road is wet, the tread depth determines how much contact you have with the road.
 And therefore how much grip you have.
-The less tread the tyre has, the longer the braking distance.
-Moreover, there is a chance of aquaplaning.
-The less tread, the harder it is for the tyre to evacuate the water.
-In racing, it’s not for nothing that the mud (completely slippery tyres) are immediately replaced by tread tyres with a pit stop if it starts raining unexpectedly.
+The less profile the tyre has, the longer the braking distance.
+Moreover, there is then a chance of aquaplaning.
+The less tread, the harder it is for the tyre to drain the water.
+In racing, it is not for nothing that slicks (completely smooth tyres) are immediately replaced by profile tyres during a pit stop, if it starts to rain unexpectedly.

 Contact with the road

 You can make a print of the contact surface of a tyre on the road surface.
 Like a fingerprint.
 We did this for tyres with different tread depths, at different speeds and with 3 mm of water on the road surface.
-Two things then stand out.
-The faster a car drives, the less road contact it makes.
-But also: the less tread the tyre has, the less contact there is.
+Two things stand out.
+The faster a car drives, the less contact it has with the road.
+But also: the less tread the tyre has, the less the contact is.
 The combination, low profile with high speed, is life-threatening.
-The contact is then virtually gone.
+Contact is then almost non-existent.

 If there is a lot of water on the road, aquaplaning can occur.
-The tyre then loses contact with the road and becomes uncontrollable.
-If the tread depth decreases, aquaplaning is more likely to occur.
-We have measured the speed at which aquaplaning occurs on tyres with different tread depth on a road with 6 mm of water.
-The diagram clearly shows what used tyres do.
+The tyre loses contact with the road and becomes uncontrollable.
+If the tread depth decreases, aquaplaning occurs earlier.
+We measured the speed at which aquaplaning occurs with tyres of different tread depths on a road with 6 mm of water.
+The diagram shows what worn tyres do.

-If the tyres under a car have a different tread depth, there is a chance that one wheel is more likely to suffer from aquaplaning than the other tyres.
-The car will then break out or slip uncontrollably.
-We therefore recommend not fitting tyres with a tread depth difference of more than 3 mm.
+If the tyres on a car have different tread depths, there is a risk that one wheel will suffer aquaplaning earlier than the others.
+The car will then break out in an uncontrolled manner or skid.
+We therefore recommend that tyres with a tread depth difference of more than 3 mm are not fitted.

 The braking distance on a wet road surface is always longer than on a dry road surface.
-The length of the braking distance on a wet road surface is also strongly determined by the tyre’s tread depth.
+The length of the braking distance on a wet road surface is also strongly determined by the tread depth of the tyre.
 The more tread depth, the shorter the braking distance.

-For passenger car tyres (both summer and winter tyres) the minimum tread depth is 1.6 mm.
-This is regulated by law.
-For road safety reasons, we recommend replacing summer tyres when a tread depth of 2 mm has been reached.
-This will also prevent you from trespassing unnoticed.
-However, winter tyres begin to lose their winter characteristics at 4 mm.
-We therefore recommend a minimum tread depth of 4 mm for winter tyres in extreme winter conditions.
+The minimum tread depth for car tyres (summer and winter tyres) is 1.6 mm.
+This is a legal requirement.
+For road safety reasons we recommend changing summer tyres when the tread depth reaches 2 mm.
+This also prevents you from breaking the law unnoticed.
+Winter tyres, however, begin to lose their winter characteristics at 4 mm.
+We therefore recommend a minimum tread depth of 4 mm for winter tyres in extremely wintry conditions.
 A minimum tread depth of 1.6 mm also applies to commercial vehicle tyres.

 Measuring the tread depth

-The tread depth is measured in the main grooves of the tyre.
-The main grooves are located in the middle 3/4 of the width of the tyre tread.
-The Tread Wear Indicator (TWI) shows whether the tyre has reached the legal minimum tread depth of 1.6 mm and is therefore worn out.
+Tread depth is measured in the main grooves of the tyre.
+The main grooves are located in the middle 3/4 of the tyre tread width.
+The so-called Tread Wear Indicator (TWI) shows whether the tyre has reached the legal minimum tread depth of 1.6 mm and is therefore worn.
 The TWI is then equal to the tread.
-With winter tyres, the Winter Wear Indicator indicates whether the tread depth of 4 mm has been reached.
+For winter tyres, the Winter Wear Indicator shows whether the tread depth of 4 mm has been reached.